Swedish Boy Names: A comprehensive guide

 Agne is a name that is derived from Old Norse Agni.
 The female version of the name, Agnes, is significantly more common in Sweden than the male version Agne.

-Allan is borrowed from the same English name and gained the most popularity in Sweden from the 1910s to the 1930s.
+Allan is a name that Swedish borrowed from English.
+This name was most popular in Sweden from the 1910s to the 1930s.

-The name Björn means “bear”, and in modern Swedish the word is still the same.
-There are some variants of the name such as Torbjörn or Thorbjörn.
+The name Björn means “bear”, and in modern Swedish, the word is still the same.
+There are some variants of the name such as Torbjörn and Thorbjörn.

 The name Göran originates from Middle Low German Jurian.
 This particular spelling of the name, starting with a G, is common in Sweden but not often found elsewhere.